DianaNites/cargo-toml2/README.md

 [![Crates.io](https://img.shields.io/crates/v/cargo-toml2.svg)](https://crates.io/crates/cargo-toml2)
 ![maintenance-as-is](https://img.shields.io/badge/maintenance-as--is-yellow.svg)

-Stuff for parsing Cargo.toml files.
+Stuff for parsing `Cargo.toml` and `.cargo/config` files.

-Should be fully accurate as per the [reference](https://doc.rust-lang.org/cargo/reference/manifest.html).
+Should be fully accurate as per the [Manifest Reference](https://doc.rust-lang.org/cargo/reference/manifest.html) and [`.cargo/config` Reference](https://doc.rust-lang.org/cargo/reference/config.html).

-In the event the reference and the implementation diverge, I will make no attempt to fix anything until the reference is properly updated.
+In the event the reference and the implementation diverge, I will make no attempt to fix anything until the references are properly updated.

 Keeping track of undocumented changes is never a fun thing and I don't plan to do it.
-And it benefits no one to have a bunch of undocumented behaviour for `Cargo.toml`.
+And it benefits no one to have a bunch of undocumented behaviour for `Cargo.toml`/`.cargo/config`.

 ## Details